ppwwyyxx/OpenPano/README.md

 + port some hotspot (e.g. `dist.cc`) to neon
 + support read/write EXIF metadata to:
 	+ get focal length, distortion, etc
-	+ pano can be viewed on Facebook
+	+ allow pano to be viewed on Facebook
 + python bindings